timlg07/Canvas.js/README.md

 - Drawing all nodes if necessary (the nodes with lowest z-index get drawn first)
 - Handling clicks on the canvas individually for each node
 - Some other functions like printing wrapped text and vector-calculations

+version 1.2 (compatible with code using the version before)